-(we would advise against this look for employee photos, but hey, you do you.)
+(we would advise against the above Uncle Rico look for employee photos, but hey, you do you.)

 Time for another of my world famous analogies: think of a website like cooking a meal.
 If you want to cook a good meal, do you start with fresh, wholesome, healthy ingredients?
 Or do you start with old, spoiled, nasty looking, cheap and unhealthy mush?

 A website is no different.
 A website is comprised of many different ingredients and two of the biggest ingredients are “copy” (headings, subheadings, paragraphs, captions, etc) and “graphics” (images, logos, icons, photographs, etc).

 But wait!
 You’ve got some good images saved from when you had a photographer take your company pictures, and also some graphics from when someone designed your logo.
 They look great!
 They are professional as heck!
 I can just slap those up on a website, right?

 Have you ever gone to a website and it takes FOREVER to load or maybe it doesn’t load at all and so you just leave and forget about it?
 A slow loading website often means poorly optimized images.
 All images and graphics have to be correctly sized and formatted for the web.
 Poor image optimization can have a direct effect on user experience and even your performance on Google’s search rankings!